 For more information about the people behind The Lund Report, click here.

-We encourage you to support our work.
-In addition to our premium subscriptions, your contributions help us bring you insightful and provocative news about the health care industry.
+Along with premium subscriptions, your contributions are crucial to bringing you in-depth and insightful news about the health care industry.
 With your donations, we are able to pay talented and award-winning news reporters and maintain our website.
-Please consider making a contribution using our online form here.
+Please consider making a tax-deductible contribution using our online form here.

 How We Came Into Being

-The idea for The Lund Report grew out of discussions that our founder, longtime journalist Diane Lund, had with people who became frustrated about the lack of critical and in-depth coverage of our health care system.
-The results of a survey conducted in 2009, when we began publishing, indicated the strong need for such an endeavor.
-Over 700 Oregonians participated, including a cross-section of the community gave us their opinions – health industry professionals, public health leaders, state legislators, educators, lobbyists, scientists, attorneys, pharmaceutical manufacturers and consumer advocates.The overwhelming majority expressed strong support.
+The Lund Report grew out of discussions that our founder, longtime journalist Diane Lund, had with people who were frustrated about the lack of critical and in-depth news coverage of our health care system.
+A survey conducted in 2009, when we began publishing, indicated the need for such an endeavor.
+More than 700 Oregonians participated, including a cross-section of the community – health industry professionals, public health leaders, state legislators, educators, lobbyists, scientists, attorneys, pharmaceutical manufacturers and consumer advocates.The overwhelming majority expressed strong support.